guardian/jr-api-gateway-workshop/TutorialWeek3.md

 Hint: create a case class for your result data structure, and make a compainion object with an implicit encoder that will let you call `.asJson` on the result.

-# Bonus challenge 2
-Try and set up continuous integration on your project, so that any merges to master deploy automatically